Alzheimer’s and Holidays: Creating Meaningful Celebrations

 Reading Time: 11 minutes

-Navigating the festive maze of holidays can be tough with Alzheimer’s disease shaping the experience.
+Navigating the festive maze of can be tough with Alzheimer’s disease shaping the experience.

-This article explores strategies for that honour the realities of this condition.
+This article explores strategies for creating meaningful celebrations that honour the realities of this condition.

 It offers in-depth advice on managing expectations, preserving traditions, ensuring comfort and safety, while also addressing the need for caregiver stress relief.